 Candy Cane Express, Oregon Coast

 As the holiday season approaches, the Oregon Coast Scenic Railroad transforms into the Candy Cane Express, a festive steam-powered tour through the coastal landscape of Garibaldi to Rockaway Beach.
 During the hour-long excursion, passengers (particularly the young ones) can visit with Santa Claus, sip on hot cocoa and enjoy cookies.
 The train glows in holiday lights, making it a truly magical experience.
-Adult tickets are $22, seniors are $20, children ages 3-10 are $17 and children under 3 are free.
-Trains run weekends from Thanksgiving to Christmas.
+Adult tickets are $22, seniors are $20, children ages 3-10 are $18 and children under 3 are free.
+Check the website for dates and times.